Configuration

 State directory

 The state directory holds identity files and the local SQLite database (assets.db, WAL mode).
 Override it with the RDYN_STATE_DIR env var if needed.
-Local data includes scheduled missions, features, objects, spatial directives, and settings.
+Local data includes scheduled missions, features, objects, field rules, and settings.

 Cameras